Why Was December 25th Chosen for the Birthday of Christ?

 by Kelly McDonald, Jr.

-There are 365 days in the current calendar used in much of the world (366 on leap years).
+There are 365 days a year in the current calendar used in much of the world (366 on leap years).
 Of all the days available, why do so many people remember the birth of Christ on December 25th?
 This is not an illogical question, especially as we consider that the New Testament does not provide any references to an ongoing celebration of Jesus’ birth (or anyone’s birthday for that matter).
 References for the birth of Christ are also scarce outside of the initial event when it occurred.

 To understand how December 25th became an important day in mainstream Christianity, one must consider that Christianity initially spread within the Greco-Roman world.
 About 100 years after Christ’s life, the Christian community was flooded with Greek philosophies and other religions.
-There were a number of heretical leaders during this time that tried to mix these beliefs with Christianity, including Cerdon, Marcion, Valentinus, Saturninus, Basilides, and so forth.
-These infamous teachers were so dangerous that volumes of literature were written in the late second century (and even later) to refute their ideas.
+There were a number of heretical leaders during this time that tried to mix these beliefs with Christianity.
+These infamous teachers were so dangerous that volumes of literature were written to refute their ideas.

-Valentinus in particular was known for spreading the belief that true Christians were free to openly participate in Roman celebrations (Irenaeus, Against Heresies, 1.6.3).
+Among these false teachers, Valentinus was known for spreading the belief that true Christians were free to openly participate in pagan Roman celebrations (Irenaeus, Against Heresies, 1.6.3).
 As time passed this tendency worsened.
 In about 200 AD, Tertullian, a very influential thinker and writer, recorded that the majority of Christians he knew engaged in this kind of behavior.
 We have a quote below:

 “But, however, the majority (of Christians) have by this time induced the belief in their mind that it is pardonable if at any time they do what the heathen do, for fear ‘that the name be blasphemed’… the Saturnalia and New Year’s and Midwinter’s festivals [Latin: brumae] and Matronalia are frequented – presents come and go – New year’s gifts – games join their noise – banquets join their din!
 Oh better fidelity of the nations to their own sect, which claims no solemnity of the Christians for itself!”
 (On Idolatry, ch.
 10, 14).